yanghuaxuan/hyang.xyz/content/posts/routing-select-containers.md

 ```
 201     docker_wg
 ```
 The name of the table can be anything you want, but we'll name it *docker_wg*.
-This routing table will contain only one entry: to route everything to the docker_wg0 interface
+This routing table will contain only one entry: to route everything to the docker_wg0 interface.
 ```
 # Assuming that the arbitrary mark defined in the last step was 5102!
 ip rule add fwmark 5102 table docker_wg